ClamAV-API-Server/clamav-api-server/README.md

 **RELOAD_DB**

-If you set this true, your clamav database will be updated but it may work slow.
+If you set this true, your ClamAV database will be updated but it may work slow.

 **SERVER_PORT**

 The port for your API server

-When you done configuration, you just need to run this command
+When you finished the configuration, you just need to run this command

 `npm run serve`